bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 Most frontend projects have a single, giant, terrifying stylesheet (or, worse, several giant, terrifying stylesheets) driving the look and feel of their site.

+> [!NOTE]
-***Aside:** If you don't know what a stylesheet is, it's a collection of CSS rules that target various elements on your page, specifying their style using a declarative format.*
+> If you don't know what a stylesheet is, it's a collection of CSS rules that target various elements on your page,
+> specifying their style using a declarative format.

 For example, at one point while working on Kobweb, I used a todo app to learn from, and at least half of the time I spent was crawling over